 - Negligence in passing cyclist

 Nevada rules compensation based on the percentage of fault.
-If your percentage of fault in the accident is less than that of the driver of the motor vehicle, you are entitled to compensation for your injuries and loses.
+If your percentage of fault in the accident is less than that of the driver of the motor vehicle, you are entitled to compensation for your injuries and losses.
 It’s only when your percentage of fault is more than the driver of the vehicle that Nevada law states that you’re not entitled to compensation.

 In the state of Nevada, you have up to two years to file a lawsuit according to the statute of limitations in a personal injury claim.
 This means you have two years from the date you were hit and injured on your bicycle to settle your case or file suit.
 If you do not settle within the allotted period, you will lose the ability to file or gain any compensation for your damages.